AppCafe Docs

 • any hard constraints

-When to use AI prompt refinement
+When to use AI requirement refinement

-Prompt refinement is especially helpful when:
+Requirement refinement is especially helpful when:

-• your prompt is short
+• your requirement is short

 • you are not sure which pages should exist